cmc-aau/hpc-docs/docs/slurm/request.md

 ???+ Important
       The `bash -l` in the top "shebang" line is required for the compute nodes to be able to load conda environments correctly.

 Submit the batch script to the SLURM job queue using `sbatch minimap2test.sh`, and it will then start once the requested amount of ressources are available (also taking into account your past usage and priorities of other jobs etc, all 3 job submission commands do that).
 If you set the `--mail-user` and `--mail-type` arguments you should get a notification email once the job starts and finishes with additional details like how many ressources you have actually used compared to what you have requested.
+This is essential information for future jobs to avoid overbooking and maximize ressource utilization of the cluster.

+???- "Non-interactive job output (`stdout`/`stderr` streams)"
-This is essential information for future jobs to avoid overbooking.
-As the job is handled by slurm in the background by the SLURM daemons on the individual compute nodes you won't see any output to the terminal, it will instead be written to the file defined by `--output`.
-To follow along use `tail -f /user_data/abc/slurmjobs/job_123.txt`.
-The line `--output=job_%j_%x.txt` above would result in an output file named job_xx_minimap2test.txt in the current working directory.
+      As the job is handled by SLURM in the background by the SLURM daemons on the individual compute nodes you won't see any output to the terminal.
+It will instead be written to the file(s) defined by `--output` and `--error`.
+To follow along use `tail -f job_123.out`.
+The line `--output=job_%j_%x.out` above would result in an output file named `job_xx_minimap2test.out` in the current working directory.

 ## Most essential options